Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Some special -plane fields on -manifolds

 where we have suppressed pullback notation and suggestively used the variables that occur in the Monge normal form equation \eqref{equation:ODE}.
-In these variables, $dI = J \,dx$, so $I$ is a function of $x$ alone.

-The general solution to the system defining the plane field $D$ (which again is the common kernel of the pullbacks of $\eta^1$, $\eta^2$, and $\eta^3$ to $M$) is
+The general solution to the system defining the $2$-plane field $D$ (which again is the common kernel of the pullbacks of $\eta^1$, $\eta^2$, and $\eta^3$ to $M$) is

 (The coefficient $\frac{10}{3}$ corrects an arithmetic error in equation (6) in \cite[\S9]{Cartan1910}.)
-So, any plane field with constant root type $[4]$ and symmetry algebra with rank at least $6$ can be realized in Monge normal form \eqref{equation:quasi-normal-form} by the defining function
+So, Cartan's claim would imply that any $2$-plane field with constant root type $[4]$ and symmetry algebra with dimension at least $6$ can be realized in Monge normal form \eqref{equation:local-coframe-partial} by the defining function

 for some smooth function $I(x)$.
-Conversely, given any smooth function $I$ on an open subset of $\bbR$, we denote by $D_I := D_{F_I}$ the generic $2$-plane field $\ker\set{\omega^1, \omega^2, \omega^3}$ that $F_I$ defines via \eqref{equation:quasi-normal-form}; in particular, $\partial_q^2 F_I = -1$, which is nowhere zero, so $F_I$ is generic.
+Conversely, given any smooth function $I$ on an open subset of $\bbR$, we denote by $D_I := D_{F_I}$ the generic $2$-plane field $\ker\set{\omega^1, \omega^2, \omega^3}$ that $F_I$ defines via \eqref{equation:local-coframe-partial}; in particular, $\partial_q^2 F_I = -1$, which is nowhere zero, so $F_I$ is generic.

-If $I$ is constant, then \eqref{equation:structure-equations} defines the structure constants for the (local) symmetry algebra $\mfaut(D_I)$ of $D$, which thus has rank $7$.
-(Kruglikov analyzes in detail in \cite{Kruglikov} the one-parameter family of Lie algebras that arise this way but instead realizes these plane fields using the Monge normal form $F(x, y, p, q, z) = q^m$ for constants $m$.)
+If $I$ is constant, then \eqref{equation:structure-equations} defines the structure constants for the (local) symmetry algebra $\mfaut(D_I)$ of $D_I$, which thus has dimension $7$.
+(Kruglikov analyzes most of these in detail in \cite{Kruglikov} but instead realizes these $2$-plane fields using the Monge normal form equation defined by $F(x, y, p, q, z) = q^m$ for constants $m$.
+Together these $2$-plane fields [excepting those for $m = 0, 1$, which are nongeneric] account for all of the $2$-plane fields $D_I$ with constant $I$ except the single case $I = \pm \frac{3}{4}$, which is equivalent, for example, to the $2$-plane field defined by the Monge normal form equation $F(x, y, p, q, z) = \log q$ \cite{DoubrovGovorov2013a}.)

-If $I$ is not constant, the variable $x$ turns out to be inessential (see \cite[\S14.5]{Stormark2000}), and so we can identify the structure equations of the symmetry algebra of $D_I$ by pulling back the structure equations \eqref{equation:structure-equations} to a leaf $\set{x = k}$; suppressing pullback notation, we get
+If $I$ is not constant, then since it is a function of $x$ we can regard $x$ itself as an invariant of the structure.
+This invariant turns out to be inessential (see \cite[\S14.5]{Stormark2000}), and so we can identify the structure equations of the symmetry algebra of $D_I$ by pulling back the structure equations \eqref{equation:structure-equations} to a leaf $\set{x = k}$; suppressing pullback notation, we get